 In an ironic twist, perhaps one of the few apocalyptic stories to break the natalist trope is the Christian apocalypse.
 Like it or not, the Christian mythos is the foundation that fuels many of our fears and interests in these stories “of the end times.”
 Karen Armstrong, in her book The Gospel According to Woman, observes that Saint Augustine “was clear that if everybody stopped marrying and having children that would be an admirable thing: it would mean that the Kingdom of God would return all the sooner and the world would come to an end.
 By continuing to propagate the human race we were simply holding up Christ’s glorious return.”
 What makes the Christian apocalypse so complex (and perhaps most inventive) is that if there were fewer humans on earth, mortals could force God to cash in on his threatening promises.

 The Christian apocalypse subverts the natalist trope and instead places hope in Christ or some version of heaven.
-The Christian apocalypse does not hinge on whether or not you think having children is a moral issue, though today the Christian stance seems to be so go ahead and breed anyway (as seen with generalized, conservative Christian platforms on birth control, family values, and their view of the world as a disposable resource).
-Thus, since it is a story recounted and upheld by pro-natalists, we cannot claim that the Christian apocalypse, as story, is anti-natalist.
+The Christian apocalypse does not hinge on whether or not you think having children is a moral issue, though today the majority Christian stance seems to be but go ahead and have them anyway.
+Not even Augustine followed his own advice, after all.
+Thus, since it is a story recounted and upheld by natalists, we cannot claim that the Christian apocalypse, as story, is anti-natalist.
 At best, it is neutral.
 It still breaks from the norm and can highlight what the “norm” is for this genre, however.